MateuszStefek/mateuszstefek.github.io/_posts/2019-03-17-Java-habits-in-Kotlin.md

 but imagine what I had to do when I needed to create a caching decorator for that DAO.

 Since then, I make sure that my Java classes clearly separate the actual code from fluent wrappers on that code.

-With Kotlin's extension methods and scope functions the fluent wrappers can disappear completely.
+Once you have these two responsibilities separated, you can use Kotlin's extension methods and scope functions to make the fluent wrappers disappear completely.

 ## 2.1.
 Fluent interface example: Jackson2ObjectMapperBuilder

 The Spring Framework has a lot of fluent utilities.
+They actually make a good job of separating fluent wrappers from code that does the real work.

-Let's take a look at [Jackson2ObjectMapperBuilder](https://github.com/spring-projects/spring-framework/blob/master/spring-web/src/main/java/org/springframework/http/converter/json/Jackson2ObjectMapperBuilder.java).
+Let's take a look at [Jackson2ObjectMapperBuilder](https://github.com/spring-projects/spring-framework/blob/master/spring-web/src/main/java/org/springframework/http/converter/json/Jackson2ObjectMapperBuilder.java) which is a builder pattern for Jackson's `ObjectMapper`.

-If you are not a Jackson guru, you might not know how to configure unknown properties, so Spring prepared a helper method for you:
+If you are not a Jackson guru, you might not know how to configure unknown properties behaviour, so Spring prepared a helper method for you:

 ```